December 3, 2018

-- Identifying a need for donations or other ways to offer support to someone ready to receive and gathering according to that need (food pantry, support of nonprofits, etc).
+- Identifying a need for donations or other ways to offer support to someone ready to receive and gather according to that need (food pantry, support of nonprofits, etc.).

 - Start by thinking of what specifically moves you to act with Love.
 Let that be what leads your search for how to connect with communities in need.